-To do this mod, take off the headlights like you would for the clear corner mod detailed in this post (in fact, I’d recommend doing all mods to your headlights at this time – including LED DRLs, clear corner mod and any other changes to the bulbs or appearance you have in mind).
+To do this mod, take off the headlights like you would for the clear corner mod detailed in this post – in fact, I’d recommend doing all mods to your headlights at this time – including LED DRLs, clear corner mod, new headlight bulbs, and any other changes to the bulbs or front-end appearance mods you have in mind.
 Pull the headlights apart by removing the 5 retaining clips and heating the glue (again, as described in the clear corner post above).
 Once the headlight is split in two, there are three screws holding in the inner housing pictured above – they are very small torx bits size 8, and you may need to pick up a special screwdriver to get them as most standard torx bits will be too big.
 A T8 torx screwdriver should be available at any home improvement store (Home Depot, Ace, Lowes, etc.).
 Once the inner housing has been removed, give it a light sanding then paint it the color you desire.
 Give it a few coats and then let it dry before screwing it back in and then reinstall everything.
 Also be sure not to get any fingerprints on the inside of the headlight housing, because if you do it will drive you nuts (ask me how I know!).
 Give the inside a quick wipe down with a microfiber to make sure there is no dust or fingerprints that may be distracting once you put the headlights back together…

 The other thing you may want to consider doing at this stage is a headlight restoration if your headlights are badly pitted or discolored on the outside.
 When the headlights are off the car, it’s much easier to sand and buff them without worrying about scratching the paint (plus you can do it from the comfort of indoors).
 If you decide to do a headlight restoration kit, I like this one from Meguiars as it comes with sandpaper to really get out the pitting and imperfections you may have accumulated (the kits with only polish don’t really clean deep enough, IMO).